Port Said Governorate

-Port Said Governorate is wholly urban, with 98.2% of the area populated.
-Most of the districts of the Governorate lie on the African side of the Suez Canal, although Port Fuad lies on the Asian side.

 Geography

 In 2015 a huge natural gas reserve was discovered off the coast of Port Said and was described as "the largest ever found in the Mediterranean Sea".
 Egypt now has one of the largest areas of natural gas and Italian company, ENI has been contracted to work on the natural gas liquefaction for Egypt.
 It was welcome news as Egypt has long suffered an energy crisis.

 The New Suez Canal project launched in 2015 included dredging of the East Port Said Canal.

+Municipal divisions and demographics

+Port Said Governorate is divided into eight regions: The seven Port Said city districts (hayy) of Al-Sharq, Al-Arab, Al-Manakh, Al-Dawahi, Al-Janoub, Al-Zuhur, and West District, in addition to the district-town of Port Fuad.

+These districts are further subdivided in to 11 qism (police ward) which had a total estimated population as of January 2023 of 789,241 people: